4. Registration and fees

 Full-time

-You are considered full-time in any semester when you are enrolled in at least 70 per cent of that term’s course hours (which is usually 13 hours of a total of 18 hours per week) or 66.6 per cent of that semester’s program course load (which is typically four of a total of six courses).
-Exempt, audit and withdrawn courses are not considered in the determination of course load for full-time status but may result in full-time fees being assessed.
-Please check the “recommended courses by term” available in the student information system (Banner) to ensure you are not missing any required courses.
-If you have a documented disability, you can be enrolled in a reduced course load (part-time), but still be considered full-time for OSAP funding.
-Please consult with Financial Aid and Awards and Accessibility Services.
+You are considered to have a full-time registration status in any semester when you are enrolled in at least 70 per cent of that term’s course hours (which is usually 13 hours of a total of 18 hours per week) or 66.6 per cent of that semester’s program course load (which is typically four of a total of six courses).
+Exempt, audit, and withdrawn courses are not considered in the determination of course load for full-time status but may result in full-time fees being assessed.

-Any missed courses in any semester may drop your registration status to part-time.
+Any missed course registrations in any semester may drop your registration status to part-time.
 This may have OSAP, course accessibility, immigration, and scholarship implications for you (as applicable).
 Courses picked up in subsequent terms may also have fee implications.
 You are advised to contact the Office of the Registrar and/or Financial Aid and Awards for more information.

 It is your course load each term that determines your registration status.
 For example, if you are admitted to a full-time program but registered into a part-time course load that term, your record will state full-time (for program), but you are part-time (for registration/enrolment).
 Alternatively, if you are admitted to a part-time program but registered into a full-time course load that term, your record will state part-time (for program), but you are full-time (for registration/enrolment).